xwmx/nb/README.md

 notes search '^(1?(-?\d{3})-?)?(\d{3})(-?\d{4})$'
 ```

-`notes` search prints the id, filename, and title of each matched file,
+`notes search` prints the id number, filename, and title of each matched
-followed by each match and its line number, with color highlighting:
+file, followed by each search query match and its line number, with color
+highlighting:

 ```bash
 > notes search 'example'